 Without European football, revenue at United fell 10 percent year-on-year to 88.7 million pounds ($139 million) in the first quarter of 2014-15, covering July to September.

-Since the end of the financial year, United has spent more than $200 million, including a British record fee of 59.7 million pounds ($99 million) to sign Argentina midfielder Angel Di Maria from Real Madrid in an attempt to improve United's position.
+United spent more than $200 million in the offseason, including a British record fee of 59.7 million pounds (then $99 million) on Argentina midfielder Angel Di Maria from Real Madrid.

 Although Van Gaal's team is already 13 points behind Premier League leader Chelsea in seventh place this season, it is only two points from the fourth Champions League place with more than two-thirds of the season remaining.